Tour de Langkawi: History

 Due to the COVID-19 pandemic, the 2021 race that was supposed to happen between January 30 to February 6 was cancelled after initial consideration of postponement to September in the same year.
 The event made its return in 2022, initially scheduled from March 3 to 10 but was then postponed twice, first to June 11 to 18, then again to October 11 to 18.

 The 2023 race was taken off from the UCI calendar after the UCI received complaints from teams of not receiving payments for appearance fees and flight tickets from the 2022 race.
 Malaysia National Cycling Federation vice president Datuk Amarjit Singh Gill said that the race will go on as scheduled and he will get a clearer picture of the situation during the world body's board meeting.
 In August 2023, the UCI agreed to reinstate the race in its calendar, with the National Sports Council making key changes on payments to participants from the 2023 race onwards.
-For 2023 edition, the race will be held on 23 September to 30 September 2023.
-This year the National Sport Council (MSN) will be the organiser of the event.
+For the 2023 edition, the race will be held on 23 September to 30 September 2023 and the National Sport Council (MSN) will be the organiser of the event.
 The race involves eight stages of racing over eight days across 11 states in Peninsular Malaysia with a total distance of 1,280 kilometers.

+MSN continues to organise the race for the 2024 and 2025 edition, and were given the mandate by the Malaysian government to continue as organiser for three years starting from 2026.
+This is despite the rumours that the organisation of the race were going to be handed to Ministry of Tourism from 2026.